themoat/Socket-Proramming/README.md

 Then after displaying the message, the ocnnection is closed by the socket server.
 Now another thread runs to accept new connections, basically this is running side by side.

-||arly we try to establish, a client  side, in python with send connection so as to send, msgs to e received by the server side.
+Similarly we try to establish, a client  side, in python with send connection so as to send, msgs to e received by the server side.